 Richmond, Virginia Since The Civil War - My Family Travels

-If you thought Illinois was the "Land of Lincoln," think again — the Spielburger served in a Richmond, Virginia cafe proves that director Steven Spielberg's "Lincoln" was actually filmed right here.
-Luckily for those in the family who hate history, award-winning Richmond, named a "Best City for Families" by Parenting magazine, has developed many other fun tourist attractions since the Civil War.
+If you thought Illinois was the “Land of Lincoln,” think again — the Spielburger served in a Richmond, Virginia cafe proves that director Steven Spielberg’s “Lincoln” was actually filmed right here.
+Luckily for those in the family who hate history, award-winning Richmond, also named a “Best City for Families” by Parenting magazine, has developed many other fun tourist attractions since the Civil War.

 Richmond Helps Spielberg’s Crew Bring “Lincoln” to the Screen

-Set in the final months of the Civil War, the film "Lincoln" starring Daniel Day-Lewis as the 16th president made great use of the distinctive Virginia State Capitol building designed by Thomas Jefferson.
-Today, free guided tours explain to visitors how it was used to film both the Washington DC legislature in the mid-1800s and the US Capitol.
-The city's Governor's Mansion, its gilded Jefferson Hotel and Virginia's rolling countryside are other locations that helped tell the story of Lincoln's struggle to abolish slavery.
+Set in the final months of the Civil War, you may recall the film “Lincoln” stars Daniel Day-Lewis as the 16th president.
+The blockbuster movie made great use of the distinctive Virginia State Capitol building designed by Thomas Jefferson.
+Today, free guided tours explain to visitors how it runs on a daily basis and how it resembles both the Washington DC legislature in the mid-1800s and the US Capitol.

 Richmond Cebrates Civil War History on Emancipation Day